 Each 2145 UPS-1U is connected to a SAN Volume Controller node with a power cable and a signal cable.
-To avoid the possibility of power and signal cables being connected to different uninterruptible power supply units, these cables are wrapped together and supplied as a single field-replaceable unit.
-The signal cable enables the SAN Volume Controller node to read status and identification information from the uninterruptible power supply.
+To avoid the possibility of power and signal cables being connected to different uninterruptible power supplies, these cables are wrapped together and supplied as a single field-replaceable unit (FRU).
+The SAN Volume Controller node reads status and identification information from the uninterruptible power supply using the signal cable.